faenrandir/a_careful_examination/responses/response_to_faith_of_a_science_teacher.md

 **[FST-36]** _Why are religious people more likely to donate to charity and give service?_

 Good question.
 I'm not totally sure.
-Why do the religious and non-religious perform moral and immoral acts of [the same quality and with the same frequency](http://science.sciencemag.org/content/345/6202/1340)?
+What about these findings from recent studies:

+> Religious and nonreligious participants did not differ in the likelihood or quality of committed moral and immoral acts. ([Morality in everyday life.
+Science 2014](http://science.sciencemag.org/content/345/6202/1340))

+> Across all countries, parents in religious households reported that their children expressed more empathy and sensitivity for justice in everyday life than non-religious parents.
+However, religiousness was inversely predictive of children’s altruism and positively correlated with their punitive tendencies. (see [here](http://www.sciencemag.org/news/2015/11/nonreligious-children-are-more-generous) and [here](http://www.cell.com/current-biology/abstract/S0960-9822%2815%2901167-7))

 **[FST-37]** _What about my own experience?
 Why do I feel such power when I read the Book of Mormon, as if it were written by prophets who kept a record for future generations?_